Does the material of our pillowcase matter?

-A landmark study done in 2012 by a group of Korean dermatologists demonstrated that there is statistically significant results between the groups of patients sleeping on the pillowcases containing copper-impregnated fibers, as compared to the control pillowcases.
-These copper cases were stringently manufactured to have a concentration of 1%.
+A landmark study1 done in 2012 by a group of Korean dermatologists demonstrated that there is statistically significant results between the groups of patients sleeping on the pillowcases containing copper-impregnated fibers, as compared to the control pillowcases.
 The skin surface topography and condition was analyzed at the commencement of the trials and after 2, 4 and 8 weeks (where relevant) by skin imaging equipment, photography, and by expert graders.

 Where is copper usually found?

 Copper is naturally occurring and is involved in many physiological and metabolic processes critical for the appropriate functioning of almost all tissues in the human body.
 In the skin, copper is involved in the synthesis and stabilization of extracellular matrix skin proteins and angiogenesis.

 Copper is usually available as a chemical compound of copper sulfate which is soluble in water and hence unsuitable to be incorporated into fabrics due to the washing out for every cycle.